ighinawho/ighinawho.github.io/interests.md

 furry companion, so I began volunteering at dog and cat shelters in every city I have lived in as a way to stay connected to animals while giving back to the community.

+Please support these fantastic shelters if you can:

 [Go back](./)